-Due to their size and weight, tractor-trailers can cleave a path of destruction.
-A crash with a passenger vehicle is likely to end with serious injuries and fatalities.
+Due to their size and weight, a crash with a truck is likely to end with serious injuries or fatalities.
 Although 18-wheelers are now manufactured with advanced safety features, truck accidents continue to cause an alarming number of traffic deaths every year.
-According to the Insurance Institute of Highway Safety, more than 3,800 people died in large truck wrecks in 2015.
+According to the Insurance Institute of Highway Safety, more than 4,100 people died in large truck wrecks in 2019.

 If you were injured or lost a family member due to a negligent truck driver in Alabama, contact the personal injury lawyers at the Morris Bart law office.
-You may be entitled to compensation for medical bills, lost wages and non-economic damages.
-Call 800-537-8185 to schedule a free initial consultation with a Birmingham auto accident lawyer.
+You may be entitled to compensation for medical bills, lost wages, and non-economic damages.
+You can get a free initial consultation with a Birmingham auto accident lawyer from our team today.

-Semi-trucks require a long stopping distance, so it is never safe to change lanes in front of an 18-wheeler suddenly.
+Semi-trucks require a longer stopping distance, so it is never safe to change lanes in front of an 18-wheeler suddenly.
 Before you pull in front of a tractor-trailer, make sure you can see both of its headlights in your rear-view mirror.
 This is especially true in rain or freezing weather when stopping distances are even longer.

 For a free legal consultation, call 800-537-8185

 Unfortunately, even the safest drivers can suffer injuries due to negligent truckers.
-If you were hurt or lost a family member due to a drunk, distracted, or reckless truck driver, turn to a truck accident lawyer in Birmingham, AL, from Morris Bart & Associates, LLC.
+If you were hurt or lost a family member due to a drunk, distracted, or reckless truck driver, turn to a truck accident lawyer in Birmingham, AL from the Morris Bart law firm.

-An accident attorney in Birmingham will evaluate your case, gather evidence, interview witnesses and aggressively represent your interests.
+An accident attorney in Birmingham will evaluate your case, gather evidence, interview witnesses, and aggressively represent your interests.
 Our legal team will help you avoid mistakes such as accepting a low settlement or making recorded statements to insurance adjusters.
-Call 800-537-8185 to schedule a free initial consultation.
+Call now for a free initial consultation.

 to find a Morris Bart office near you.